Filed Date: Nov. 12, 2014

 Clearinghouse coding complete

 On November 12, 2014, the U.S. Department of Justice (DOJ) filed this lawsuit against the city of Albuquerque in the U.S. District Court for the District of New Mexico.
-The DOJ brought this action under the Violent Crime Control and Law Enforcement Act of 1994, 42 U.S.C. § 14141, alleging that officers of the Albuquerque Police Department (APD) were engaging in a pattern or practice of use of excessive force, including deadly force, in violation of the Fourth Amendment and § 14141.
-Specifically, the DOJ claimed that the APD used excessive force unreasonable deadly force during arrests and detentions, posing an unacceptable risk to the Albuquerque community, and that the city and the APD had failed to address these issues.
-The DOJ requested declaratory and injunctive relief against the APD to enjoin them from this unlawful conduct.
-This lawsuit resulted from a civil investigation conducted by the DOJ beginning in 2012, documented in a findings letter sent to the Albuquerque city government on April 10, 2014.
+The DOJ brought this action under the Violent Crime Control and Law Enforcement Act of 1994, 42 U.S.C. § 14141, alleging that officers of the Albuquerque Police Department (APD) engaged in a pattern or practice of use of excessive force, including deadly force, in violation of the Fourth Amendment and § 14141.
+The DOJ claimed that the APD used excessive force, unreasonable deadly force during arrests and detentions, posed an unacceptable risk to the Albuquerque community, and the city and the APD failed to address these issues.
+The DOJ requested declaratory and injunctive relief to enjoin the APD from this unlawful conduct.
+This lawsuit resulted from a civil investigation conducted by the DOJ beginning in 2012, which was documented in a findings letter sent to the Albuquerque city government on April 10, 2014.

 On November 14, 2014, the parties filed a joint motion notifying the court that a settlement had been reached.
 The agreement required the APD to revise and implement force policies, training, and accountability systems to ensure compliance with the Fourth Amendment and other applicable law.
-In addition, the agreement established a new Civilian Police Oversight Agency to receives and investigates complaints of misconduct against the APD.
+The agreement established a new Civilian Police Oversight Agency to receive and investigate complaints of misconduct against the APD.
 The agreement called for the appointment of an independent monitor to assess and report on the implementation of the agreement.
-Finally, the parties also moved for an opportunity for community members and other stakeholders to express their views as amici curiae to assist the court in the development and execution of the agreement.
+The parties also moved for an opportunity for community members and other stakeholders to express their views as amici curiae to assist the court in the development and execution of the agreement.

 On August 21, 2015, the parties filed a joint stipulation to modify certain deadlines set forth in the consent decree.
 The independent monitoring team determined that while the APD had made significant progress, an extension of certain deadlines would be beneficial.
 On September 24, Judge Brack granted the motion.